 When required by the terms of this Agreement, notices shall be given in writing and shall be given to Thrive at Home or to you at the addresses set forth in Attachment I, or at such address as we or you shall specify in writing to each other.

-Signature - Member Witness Date Date WHITNEY CENTER, INC. d/b/a T HRIVE at HOME with WHITNEY CENTER WHITNEY CENTER, INC. d/b/a T HRIVE at HOME with WHITNEY CENTER
+9 you have read, understand, and accept this Age most current Disclosure Statement containing Signature - Member Witness Date Date WHITNEY CENTER, INC. d/b/a THRIVE at HOME with WHITNEY CENTER R